THE MEANING BEHIND THE MOTIFS

 For centuries, people have turned to flowers to say what words could not, using the “language of flowers” to send messages of love, grief, hope, or gratitude in a single stem.
 While the Victorian era popularized assigning specific meanings to each bloom, these interpretations have always shifted with culture and context, evolving as our own stories do.

 Today, that same fluid symbolism is finding its way onto our walls.
-A flower in a pattern is no longer just decoration—it can hold a message that quietly serves you every time you walk into the room, whether that message is courage, grace, or a reminder to soften.
+A flower in a pattern is no longer just decoration—it can hold a message that quietly serves you every time you walk into the room, whether that message is courage, grace, or represent a memory.

 For one person, a bloom might represent healing after loss; for another, the very same flower may symbolize a new beginning, a season of growth, or a promise kept.